Social judgment theory: Development

 SJT arose from social psychology and was based on laboratory findings resulting from experiments.
 These experiments studied the mental assessment of physical objects, referred to at the time as psychophysical research.
 Subjects were asked to compare some aspect of an object, such as weight or color, to another, different object.
 The researchers discovered that, when a standard was provided for comparison, the participants categorized the objects relative to the aspects of the standard.
-SJT focuses the conceptual structure of the framework and traces its development from the roots in Brunswik's probabilistic functionalism to its present form.
+SJT focuses on the conceptual structure of the framework and traces its development from the roots in Brunswik's probabilistic functionalism to its present form.

 For example, if a very heavy object was used as the standard in assessing weight, then the other objects would be judged to be relatively lighter than if a very light object was used as the standard.
 The standard is referred to as an "anchor".
 This work involving physical objects was applied to psychosocial work, in which a participant's limits of acceptability on social issues are studied.
 Social issues include areas such as religion and politics.

-The traditional view of attitude neglects an individual's emotional and motivational influences as well as the social context in which the attitude(s) are formed.
-Meaning an individual is more likely to assume a speaker with authority will be informative, truthful, relevant, and clear.
+The traditional view of attitude neglects an individual's emotional and motivational influences as well as the social context in which the attitude(s) are formed, meaning an individual is more likely to assume a speaker with authority will be informative, truthful, relevant, and clear.
 Wyer and Gruenfeld (1995) noted that "much of our theoretical and empirical knowledge about social information processing has been obtained under laboratory conditions that only faintly resemble the social situations in which information is usually acquired in everyday life".